bradleyschacht/LasVegasWorkshop2025/labs/03 - Loading data.md

     <img src = "../assets/images/03_insert_load.png"/>

-1. Validate the row count on the table matches the number of rows affeced from the message in the prior step by running the cell for **Step 3.2.5** in *The Workshop* notebook.
+1. Validate the row count on the table matches the number of rows affected from the message in the prior step by running the cell for **Step 3.2.5** in *The Workshop* notebook.

     ``` sql
     SELECT COUNT_BIG(*) FROM stage.FactSale